odysseyindia/odyssey-tours/content/english/tim/itineraries/bird-watching-in-north-india/_index.md

         title: River safari
         content: >-
           In the morning, you have another boat safari on the Chambal river to look for more birds and reptiles.

-Your afternoon is at leisure, and if you’re keen, there’s plenty of birding to be done around the property itself.
+          Your afternoon is at leisure, and if you're keen, there's plenty of birding to be done around the property itself.
         date: ''
         etd: ''
         duration: ''